DesHorsley/FullStackBdd/PITCHME.md

 +++?gist=DesHorsley/9403a3550aa1cfd194ffa0f2906591b1&lang=gherkin&title=Simple Feature

 @[1](Overview and grouping of related scenarios)
+@[3-4] Description of the feature, free text, links to tickets and references
 @[6](Scenario/Example: Short description of the business case, provides context to the steps)
 @[7-9](Steps, precondition, actions and outcome.)
 @[11-14](Multiple scenarios can be used to fully explore the feature)